thuhcsi/secap_demo/index.md

     color: #999;
     padding: 2px;"> Fig.1: The the proposed joint multi-scale cross-lingual speaking style transfer model. </div>
 </center>
- -->

 <!-- # Subjective Evaluation -->

-To demonstrate that our proposed model can significantly transfer the cross-lingual speaking styles both in global and local from source speech to the synthesized speech, some samples are provided for comparison.   **Source Speech** means the source speech in the original language, reconstructed by a vocoder. **FastSpeech 2** means an open-source implementation of FastSpeech 2, with no speaking style transfer. **Duration Tansfer** means duration tansfer model, which predicts the duration of every word in the target speech. **Joint Style Transfer** means the proposed model, which predicts joint multi-scale cross-lingual speaking style in the target speech.
-In addition, a well-trained HIFI-GAN is used as the vocoder to generate waveform.

 ## Dataset samples